-A 2007 Canadian study with the unintentionally hair-raising title, “Incidence of Intentional Vehicle-Reptile Collisions” examined—in theinterest of local reptile species preservation—the supposition that people in the area were running over snakes crossing the road on purpose.
-In the study, a decoy rubber snake was placed on a road along with a faux turtle and, as a control, a styrofoam cup.
-Guess which one drivers ran over the most?
+A 2007 Canadian study with the unintentionally hair-raising title, “Incidence of Intentional Vehicle-Reptile Collisions” examined — in the interest of local reptile species preservation — the supposition that people in the area were running over snakes crossing the road on purpose.
+In the study, a decoy rubber snake was placed on a road along with a faux turtle and, as a control, a Styrofoam cup.
+Guess which object drivers ran over the most?
 In fact, a significant number of drivers redirected their vehicles, even crossing the center line of the road, expressly to crush the hapless “snake” with their tires.

 The conclusion of the study?
 Some people just don’t like snakes.

 What, you might ask, does this murderous iteration of human ophidiphobia (fear of snakes) have to do with Poison Oak?
 Well, like snakes, some of which, as we know, happen to be venomous, Poison Oak, or Toxicodendron diversilobum, doesn’t exactly pass the “warm and fuzzy” test.
 Both have a habit of appearing suddenly, out of nowhere, with potentially unpleasant results.
 Hearing, close by, the threatening sound of the rattle belonging to an invisible Western Diamondback has its botanical equivalent in that awful moment when your hand, arm, shin or face brushes up against something on the trail and you look back and see those shiny, “leaves of three” nodding in your wake.
 While not exactly life-threatening, such an encounter with Poison Oak is, at the very least, a classic “Oh Fuck” moment.